UBC-Astrophysics/QEDSurface/README.md

 # QEDSurface

 This parallel branch is buggy ... so don't use it.
-It isn't any faster.
+It isn't much faster.

 pfield will calculate the outgoing intensity in Stokes's Q using